BettercareHealth/bettercare/infection-prevention-and-control/test-4.md

 	1. Not wear rings, bracelets and watches, but may wear artificial nails.
 	1. Not wear rings, bracelets and watches, but may have long nails
 	1. Not wear rings, bracelets and watches, and keep nails short.
-4. Which one of the “five moments for hand hygiene” is the most important?
+4. Which one of the ‘five moments for hand hygiene’ is the most important?
 	1. Before and after patient contact
 	1. Before an aseptic procedure
 	1. After body fluid exposure and contact with patient surroundings
 	1. They are all equally important.
-5. Which of the “five moments for hand hygiene” do healthcare workers forget most often?
+5. Which of the ‘five moments for hand hygiene’ do healthcare workers forget most often?
 	1. Before patient contact
 	1. After patient contact
 	1. Before aseptic procedure